MODERNERABASEBALL.COM Home Of Joe Connor's Annually-Updated Electronic Ballpark Guides Since 2001!

 Chicago’s Wrigley Field, opened 1914: Despite concrete coming down in 2004 (along with yet another disappointing Cubs season), there are no plans to build a new ballpark for the Cubbies.
 In fact, the Cubs are poised to follow the Red Sox model of maximizing the old yard.
 More bleacher seats are being added, and other improvements have been made.
 Like the Yankees and Red Sox, the Cubs benefit from a large television contract for their revenue.

-Los Angeles’ Dodger Stadium, opened 1962: Hard to believe, but the beautiful ballpark on the hill above downtown Tinsel Town is the fourth oldest in the Majors.
+Los Angeles’ Dodger Stadium, opened 1962: Hard to believe, but the beautiful ballpark on the hill above downtown Tinsel Town is now the third oldest in the Majors.
 It still looks brand new, and despite a lot of speculation, it’s hard to imagine the Dodgers new ownership mounting a new ballpark campaign anytime soon.
 Judging by their actions, it appears the Dodgers are also following the route of the Red Sox and Cubs in upgrading their existing ballpark every year.

 WHAT MIGHT HAVE BEEN FOR MONTREAL